-4.1 All admissions to the Graduate Degree Programmes of the University shall be on the basis of merit.
-There may, however, be provision for direct admission for a limited number of NRI/FN students.

-4.2 Eligibility Criteria

-- 4.2.1 To be considered for admission to a Graduate Degree Programme a candidate should have passed the Higher Secondary examination of a recognised Board of Higher Secondary Education or an equivalent examination of any University / Board securing grades/marks as specified in the table below. - 4.2.2 A candidate must also obtain qualifying marks required by the University in entrance tests/ personal interview as the case may be.
+- 4.1 All admissions to the Graduate Degree Programmes of the University shall be on the basis of merit.
+There may, however, be provision for direct admission for a limited number of NRI/FN students. - 4.2 Eligibility Criteria - 4.2.1 To be considered for admission to a Graduate Degree Programme a candidate should have passed the Higher Secondary examination of a recognised Board of Higher Secondary Education or an equivalent examination of any University / Board securing grades/marks as specified in the table below. - 4.2.2 A candidate must also obtain qualifying marks required by the University in entrance tests/ personal interview as the case may be.
 These marks shall be valid only for the academic year for which the test is held. - 4.2.3 Admission will be on the basis of performance of the candidate at the qualifying examination, entrance test and/or personal interview.

-Programme Grade /Marks requirement from qualifying examinations Entrance Examinations / Personal Interview BTECH Passed the qualifying examination in the Science Stream with 45% in the aggregate of all subjects and 45% in the aggregate of Physics, Chemistry and Mathematics National Entrance Test such as JEE / State level entrance examination such as CEE or the ADBU Entrance Examination for Engineers BCA, BCOM, BA Honours Passed the qualifying examination in any stream with 45% marks in the aggregate of all subjects Satisfactory performance in the Personal Interview BSc Honours Passed the qualifying examination in the science stream with 45% marks in the aggregate of Physics, Chemistry and Mathematics Satisfactory performance in the Personal Interview
+Programme Grade /Marks requirement from qualifying examinations Entrance Examinations / Personal Interview BTECH National Entrance Test such as JEE / State level entrance examination such as CEE or the ADBU Entrance Examination for Engineers BCA, BCOM, BA Honours Passed the qualifying examination in any stream with 45% marks in the aggregate of all subjects Satisfactory performance in the Personal Interview BSc Honours Passed the qualifying examination in the science stream with 45% marks in the aggregate of Physics, Chemistry and Mathematics Satisfactory performance in the Personal Interview